 Past conferences have included panel discussions comprised of female corporate executives, news anchors, election experts, technology experts, and legal scholars.
 This year, the conference will focus on educating and motivating dynamic Women of Color to lead organizations, effectively engage communities and take full advantage of commercial technology today.

 Speakers for 2017 included SIRIUS XM Radio Host, Karen Hunter; Angela Rye, Principal and CEO of IMPACT Strategies and Police Chief Delma K. Noel-Pratt of Miami Gardens.
 Unfortunately, Hurricane Irma prevented Congresswomen Maxine Waters from attending the rescheduled event.
 The line-up did include additional recognized technology experts, financial experts, college presidents, corporate executives and other recognized women in leadership.
 Vendor booths had a larger presence than past conferences, as well.

 You may be interested in knowing that the Women of Color Empowerment Institute has a mentorship program focused on leadership development for young professionals.
 There will be a graduation ceremony Saturday, during our 4pm reception.
 You’ll have opportunity to grab a copy of their publication called Women Lead.

-This august event took place at the Westin Fort Lauderdale Beach Resort with beautiful views of the Atlantic Ocean.
-Visit http://www.nationalwomenofcolor.com/ for more information about the Women of Color Empowerment Institute, Inc.
+Visit https://www.nationalwomenofcolor.com for more information about the Women of Color Empowerment Institute, Inc.